AI Memory for Business Automation: Persistent Assistants That Learn

 The value comes down to compounding returns on every interaction.

-Context that sticks.
+Context sticks.
 Your AI already knows that enterprise clients get net-60 terms, that ACME tickets go to the dedicated team, that your CEO prefers bullet points over paragraphs.
 You don't re-explain this every session.

 Corrections carry forward.
 When a customer service agent fixes a response, that fix informs every similar query going forward.
 When a content writer marks a draft as "too formal," the system adjusts its understanding of your brand voice.
-After 100 interactions, the system handles edge cases it's never seen before because it has absorbed enough patterns to generalize.
+After 100 interactions, the system handles edge cases it has never seen before because it has absorbed enough patterns to generalize.

 Knowledge stops being siloed.
 An insight your sales team discovers (which value propositions resonate with healthcare buyers) becomes available to your marketing team's content workflows automatically.
 That cross-pollination used to require meetings and shared docs nobody reads.

-Step 1: Set Up Memory Storage
+Step 1: Set up memory storage

 Create a persistent memory system using ChromaDB to store and retrieve business context by semantic similarity: